-The course offers to the students an in-depth introduction to the field of opticalcommunications, by analyzing critical components such as optical emitters, receivers, optical fibers and by realistic optical links taking into consideration different technical specifications and architectures.
+The course offers to the students an in-depth introduction to the field of optical-communications, by analyzing critical components such as optical emitters, receivers, optical fibers and by realistic optical links taking into consideration different technical specifications and architectures.

-In detail, after the succesfull completion of the course:
+In detail, after the succesfull completion of the course, students will:

-- Students will have the necessary knowledge to identify the building blocks of an optical link alongside their basic properties and key parameters.
-Will be able to analyze specific modulation formats and multiplexing techniques, know the physical mechanisms involved in optical waveguides anf optical fibers, the basic light generation mechanisms (stimulated-spontanous emission), the electro-optic circuits for optical signal detection/ conversion.
-Knowledge over transmission effects such as disperssion and nonlinearities (cross phase modulation self phase modulation, four-wave-mixing etc.). - Students will have the ability to perform basic calculation regarding optical links such as power budget, maximum bandwidth, distances between successive repeaters-amplifiers, detector's sensitivity etc. Perform calculation for disperssion compensation. - Students will be able to desing fuly functional communication links, evaluate and optimize deployment architecture, modulation formats, type of fibers whereas they will be able by using transmission theory and lasing theory to extract-model specifications for the building blocks (lasers, PDs, fibers, EDFAs etc.).
+- Have the necessary knowledge to identify the building blocks of an optical link alongside their basic properties and key parameters.
+Will be able to analyze specific modulation formats and multiplexing techniques, know the physical mechanisms involved in optical waveguides anf optical fibers, the basic light generation mechanisms (stimulated-spontanous emission), the electro-optic circuits for optical signal detection/conversion.
+Knowledge over transmission effects such as disperssion and nonlinearities (cross phase modulation self phase modulation, four-wave-mixing etc.). - Have the ability to perform basic calculation regarding optical links such as power budget, maximum bandwidth, distances between successive repeaters-amplifiers, detector's sensitivity etc. Perform calculation for disperssion compensation. - Be able to desing fully functional communication links, evaluate and optimize deployment architecture, modulation formats, type of fibers whereas they will be able by using transmission theory and lasing theory to extract-model specifications for the building blocks (lasers, PDs, fibers, EDFAs etc.).